Kozea/tinycss2/docs/api_reference.rst

 about the syntax of any specific properties or at-rules.
-Instead, it provides a set of functions that can be composed to support exactly the parts of CSS you’re interested in, including new or non-standard rules or properties, without modifying tinycss or having a complex hook/plugin system.
+Instead, it provides a set of functions that can be composed to support exactly the parts of CSS you’re interested in, including new or non-standard rules or properties, without modifying tinycss2 or having a complex hook/plugin system.

 In many cases, parts of the parsed values (such as the :attr:`~tinycss2.ast.AtRule.content` of a :class:`~tinycss2.ast.AtRule`) is